-Dismissal for all students begins at 2:20 p.m. on Monday, Tuesday, Thursday, and Friday Students will be dismissed at 1:20 p.m. on Wednesday.
 If you need to pick up your child early, please notify the office and teacher ahead of time so they can prepare.
-Early sign out of any students will close at 2:05 Monday, Tuesday, Thursday, and Friday, and 1:05 p.m. on Wednesday.
+Early sign out of any students will close at 2:00 pm Monday, Tuesday, Thursday, and Friday (1:00 pm on Wednesday).